folio-org/docs/content/en/docs/ERM/Agreements/_index.md

 ### Viewing an e-resource package

-You can view packages in e-resources by clicking on **E-resources** in the **Search & filter** pane, then selecting **Yes** for the filter **Is package**.
+You can view packages in e-resources by clicking on **Packages** in the **Search & filter** pane.

-In the E-resources pane, click an e-resource package to view it.
+In the Packages pane, click an e-resource package to view it.
 The e-resource package details pane displays with additional information about the e-resource package, depending on the data that has been added to the internal KB.
 All packages will have a Provider, Source and Reference.
 In addition packages may have:

 * A Status: For example, Current or Deleted.
 * Content type: A list of content types in the package, for example, Serial, Monograph, or Video.